 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.

 Pazopanib can increase the risk of having a stroke.
-Signs of a stroke include:
+It is important to be aware of the possible signs of stroke such as:

-- weakness or numbness in one or both of your arms
+- Sudden blurred vision or loss of sight in one or both eyes.

 If you or someone you know notices you have any of these symptoms, you should tell a doctor immediately.